Please wait while loading...

 Similarly, as we take a whole-health approach — looking at the physical, behavioral, and social drivers of health — we must do so through the lens of health equity.
 Health equity means that everyone has a fair and just opportunity to be as healthy as possible, but we can’t achieve it with a one-size-fits-all approach.
 It requires that we account for characteristics that make us unique and reflect our lived experience.
 These include race, ethnicity, gender identity, sexual orientation, religion, socioeconomic status, disability, and even where we live.

 Advancing health equity requires taking specific steps to mitigate bias in processes and protocols, designing programs and approaches to prevent and reduce health inequities.
-This is a practice I call “health equity by design.”
+This is a practice we call “health equity by design.”

 In Fresno County, California, for example, the pre-term birth rate for Black women is more than 64% higher than for white women.
 Working in partnership with two community organizations that support Black women’s maternal health, we built a program to begin to address the alarming health disparities that contribute to maternal-infant health inequity.
 This tightly woven, community-based care matrix supports moms-to-be with resources and training, and nearly all the women who have taken part in the program delivered babies at full term.